RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/foreach.md

 ## Returns

 Returns a GearsBuilder object with a new template type.
-The return object might be the same as the previous.

 ## Example